BioJulia/biojulia.github.io/docs/src/getting_started/juliainstallation.md

 For building/testing purposes, you may build Julia from the source code that is fully available in the [Julia GitHub repository](https://github.com/JuliaLang/julia.git).
-Simply enter `git clone https://github.com/JuliaLang/julia.git` to copy the entire source on your machine, create a new git branch via `git checkout -b name-of-branch`, add your modifications, and run `make` to begin the Makefile build system.
+Simply enter `git clone https://github.com/JuliaLang/julia.git` to copy the entire source on your machine, create a new git branch via `git checkout -b name-of-branch`, add your modifications, and run `make` to start the Makefile build.